 There should be testimonials from happy clients somewhere on here, right?

-Once upon a time, I edited a ginormous fantasy tome titled In Siege of Daylight.
+Once upon a time, I edited a huge fantasy tome titled In Siege of Daylight.
 This is what the author had to say (on his own blog) about having me edit his novel.